Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] Export Queue panel
 - [ ] Progress panel

 #### Q6.
-Which blur effect supports the use of a depth matte to define the focal range?
+Which blur effect supports using a depth matte to define the focal range?

 - [x] Camera Lens Blur
 - [ ] Bilateral Blur
 - [ ] Smart BlurS
 - [ ] Channel Blur

 #### Q7.
-How can you create a direct relationship between two layer properties?
+How can you create a direct relationship between two-layer properties?

 - [x] Use the pick whip to enable Parenting.
 - [ ] Use grouping.